SaltyAom/bun-http-framework-benchmark/README.md

 Tested at 14 Aug 21:30 (GMT+7)

 ## Results
-This results are measure in req/s:
+These results are measure in req/s:

 |  Framework       |  Get (/)    |  Named params & set header | Post JSON  |
 | ---------------- | ----------- | -------------------------- | ---------- |